Hierarchical Clustering With Confidence: Randomized hierarchical clustering

-The smaller the value of $\tau$, the lower the amount of randomization in our hierarchical clustering algorithm.
-Our next result, Proposition \ref{prop:limit}, establishes that as $\tau \to 0$, the greedy merge performed at step $t$ by our randomized clustering algorithm coincides, with probability approaching $1$, with the merge produced by its deterministic analog using the same linkage criterion.
-Corroborating this result, our numerical experiments in Section \ref{subsec:clustering_quality} show that small values of $\tau$ lead to clustering results that closely resemble the clustering output on the full data in terms of standard clustering evaluation metrics.
+The smaller the value of $\tau$, the lower the amount of randomization in our clustering algorithm.
+Our next result, Proposition \ref{prop:limit}, shows that as $\tau^* \to 0$, the random sequence of merges produced by our randomized clustering algorithm, with probability approaching $1$, coincides with the sequence generated by the traditional algorithm under the same linkage criterion.
+Corroborating this result, our numerical experiments in Section \ref{subsec:clustering_quality} show that small values of $\tau^*$ lead to clustering results that closely resemble the clustering output on the full data in terms of standard clustering evaluation metrics.